mackojar/swagger-typescript-server/README.md

 ## Adapting the server
 To adapt the server to your project do the following:
 - fork and clone this project
-- download current `swagger-codegen-cli` v 2.x: `./downloadSwagger.sh`
+- download current `swagger-codegen-cli` v 2 and 3: `./downloadSwagger.sh`
-- use `./generateSwagger.sh <your swagger file>` to generate your TypeScript model definitions.
+- use `./generateSwagger.sh <your swagger file> <optional swagger version:2/3>` to generate your TypeScript model definitions.
 It generates Angular Typescript model (in temporary `tsang` folder), but takes only the model from there - copies it to `./app/src/model` (note, it overrides the old model).
 Controllers (API handlers) have to be created by you.
 - go to `app/src/controllers`, take Test.ts as your controller template.